-One of the Town's most significant assets is its pavement network, or its roadways.
+One of the Town's most significant assets is its pavement network, or roadways.
 Pavement management is the practice of planning for pavement maintenance and rehabilitation with the goal of maximizing the value and life of a pavement network.
-Pavement management involves inventorying, assessing, evaluating and scoring roads using a Pavement Condition Index (PCI) calculation on a 0 - 100 scale.
-This process ultimately allows the Town to define treatment options and test various budget scenarios and projects the impact on the Town's overall PCI based upon funding scenarios (Northborough's overall PCI is 71).
+Pavement management involves inventorying, assessing, evaluating and scoring roads using a Pavement Condition Index (PCI) scale of 0 -100.
+This process ultimately allows the Town to define treatment options and test various budget scenarios and projects the impact on the Town's overall PCI based upon funding scenarios.
 Local governments will frequently defer investment in capital assets, in order to devote resources to operating expenses in the face of scarce resources.
 When maintenance is deferred, it can lead to increased costs for replacement rather than maintenance.